The Conference of the Birds

 together with other curated artworks, become a series of events with an outreach program and

 exhibitions in the participating countries.

 We are on a mission to give space and attention to the remaining birds!

 Birds – symbols of freedom, full of beauty and magic – are present in every aspect of our culture.
 We have coevolved with birds.
 Human speech and birdsong share specific developmental and structural features.
 Some studies even suggest that human language might have evolved from birdsong.
 Birds are part of our identity and the diversity of birds, by the nature of their existence, keeps our ecosystems healthy and thriving.
 Sadly we are currently witnessing alarming declines of bird populations and expecting species extinctions due to climate change and other human inflicted environmental problems .

 In this project we are on a mission to give space and attention to the remaining birds and, through artistic voices and interpretations, listen carefully to what they have to tell us about the problems and possible solutions for the coexistence between birds and humans in the future.
 Migrating birds show us that the problems are beyond borders, disciplines and species and so are the solutions.

 Nests & Events NEWS

-Ulrika Jansson is a Swedish artist, educator and curator based in Göteborg.
+Ulrika Jansson (S) is anartist, educator and curator based in Göteborg.